cloud-custodian/cloud-custodian/docs/source/azure/advanced/azurefunctions.rst

 use the default name then only new Function Applications will be created during deployment, all using the same shared plan resources.

-You can enabled default auto scaling option for your dedicated App Service Plan.
+You can enable default auto scaling option for your dedicated App Service Plan.
 Default option allows you to specify minimum and maximum number of underlying VMs.
 Scaling is performed based on the average RAM usage.
 App Service Plan will be scaled up if average RAM usage was more than 80% in the past 10 minutes.
 This option is disabled by default.